Final Girl - All 20+ Feature Film Boxes Compared!

 A Knock at the Door (The Intruders / Wingard Cottage) S2·F3

-Designed to go together – still better avoided
+Designed to go together – still best avoided

 Inkanyamba + Sacred Groves